ppmclala/crosswords.svg/README.md

 ## why

-Replacement for a physical layout screen that was used by Proprietor's Green Memory Care Unit in Marshfield, MA.
+Replacement for a physical layout screen that was used by a memory care unit for a group activity.
 Instead of re-printing a new copy, the idea is to use this project to catalog the puzzles from the accompanying book and have a simple mechanism for running group puzzle solving sessions.

 ## how